Healthy Homes Assessment Waipawa

 What We Do

-As building inspectors we handle all issues involved in expert home examinations.
-We are there to make sure that you make the best decision when buying your next home.
+As building inspectors we take on all components associated with expert home Inspections.
+We are here to make sure that you make the correct choice when it comes to buying your next home.

-We are serious about your investment, and undertake detailed checks to make sure you don’t encounter any unpleasant or costly expenses, which means you are able to relax and focus on the exciting aspects of owning or purchasing an home.
+We are serious about your investment, and undertake detailed checks to ensure you don’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the exciting aspects of buying or owning your own house.

-We specialise in a variety of solutions to make sure you are completely updated on the condition of any property that you might be contemplating buying or selling in addition to other services.
+We specialise in a range of services to make sure you are fully aware of the state of any property you could be thinking of buying or selling and also other services.

-Our systematic approach to inspecting your property and the most up-to-date software technology that incorporates digital images into your Report, you are able to actually see any issues that may be identified.
-Because of our comprehensive reporting it is no wonder that we receive so many clients who recommend our service to family members and acquaintances.
+We have a systematic approach to your property inspection and the latest software technology which includes digital photos in your document, you can actually see any issues that could be found.
+Because of our comprehensive report, it is no wonder that we receive so many clients who recommend our services to their family and friends.

 • Pre Purchase & Pre Sale Reports